My favorite part about these summer motorcycle gloves is that they're still well under $100 a pair and they just don't quit.

 Essentially what you’ve got here is all the same bombproof protection of the Badlands GTX, but you’re trading out the waterproof GoreTex liner for breathable perforated leather panels.

-Everywhere else you’re looking at full-grain leather, but with the added benefit of box-stiched seams, so there are no uncomfortable edges digging into your hands while you ride.
+Everywhere else, you’re looking at full-grain leather, but with the added benefit of box-stitched seams, so there aren't any uncomfortable edges digging into your hands while you ride.

 You’ll also get Klim’s fantastic Mult-e-Touch panels at the fingertips for touchscreen compatibility, and some extra low-profile reflectivity courtesy of 3M Scotchlite carbon black panels.

-The second is that although its perforated leather is well suited for airflow, we’ve got some concerns on how well it would hold up to asphalt compared to non-perforated material.
+The second is that although its perforated leather is well-suited for airflow, we’ve got some concerns about how well it would hold up to asphalt compared to non-perforated material.

 Klim does a good job of using non-perforated material in the most crucial areas (the heel of the hand in particular), but the thumb and fingers don’t look too confidence-inspiring.